Mount Erskine: Penang’s Forgotten Flagstaff Hill – Part 2: The Pulo Tecoose Boat Establishment

 THE MOUNT ERSKINE signal station was built for “the purpose of obtaining earlier communication with vessels entering the harbour”.
 Previously, incoming ships could only be boarded and inspected when they had already sailed into the Penang harbour.
 With the signal station now fully operational, Governor William Petrie ordered a significant change to the handling of ships entering the port to take effect on 31 July 1815.[1]For “greater efficiency”, the government would station a boarding boat, a “fast pulling Malacca boat”,...

-is an independent researcher who is working on a book about Tanjung Bungah and Tanjung Tokong.
-He rediscovered the joys of writing after moving back to Penang from abroad while on a hiatus from designing software.
+is an independent researcher and writer who is working on a book tentatively called “Illustrated Guide to the North Coast of Penang”.
+He rediscovered the joys of writing after moving back to Penang from abroad.